marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     gcc -o myprog -flto -O2 foo.o bar.o

-  The first two invocations to GCC save a bytecode representation of GIMPLE into special ELF sections inside foo.o and bar.o.
-The final invocation reads the GIMPLE bytecode from foo.o and bar.o, merges the two files into a single internal image, and compiles the result as usual.
-Since both foo.o and bar.o are merged into a single image, this causes all the interprocedural analyses and optimizations in GCC to work across the two files as if they were a single one.
-This means, for example, that the inliner is able to inline functions in bar.o into functions in foo.o and vice-versa.
+  The first two invocations to GCC save a bytecode representation of GIMPLE into special ELF sections inside :samp:`foo.o` and :samp:`bar.o`.
+The final invocation reads the GIMPLE bytecode from :samp:`foo.o` and :samp:`bar.o`, merges the two files into a single internal image, and compiles the result as usual.
+Since both :samp:`foo.o` and :samp:`bar.o` are merged into a single image, this causes all the interprocedural analyses and optimizations in GCC to work across the two files as if they were a single one.
+This means, for example, that the inliner is able to inline functions in :samp:`bar.o` into functions in :samp:`foo.o` and vice-versa.

   Another (simpler) way to enable link-time optimization is: